 statement:

-Nahraine Hadi (b.
+Nahraine Al-Khafaji (b.
 2002) is a London born Iraqi-British artist, raised between England and the Middle East.
 This contrast in culture informs her study of ancient Iraqi history and its importance in the modern western world she resides in.

 Upcoming Exhibitions: